-A lost and found center is kept at our school for misplaced items.
+A lost and found center is kept at our school.
+Items found should be turned in there.
 Students should check immediately for any item they might have misplaced.
 It is recommended that your child be encouraged to be responsible for their personal property.
-Articles should be labeled, especially coats, boots, hats, etc. Valuables, electronics and money not needed at school should be left at home.
-After a reasonable timeframe, items will cleaned out of the lost and found area to keep items current.
+After a reasonable timeframe, items will be cleaned out of lost and found to keep the items current.
+Articles should be labeled, especially coats, boots, hats, etc. Valuables and money not needed at school should be left at home.